 1. Make the standard payments

-Once you enter the repayment period, unless you’re facing a balloon payment, the loan will become fully amortizing.
-What that means is that the lender will create a monthly principal and interest payment plan that will fully pay off the loan by the time it’s over.
-HELOCs traditionally come with variable interest rates, so your payments will change with the market.
+Once you enter the repayment period, unless you’re facing a balloon payment, your lender will fully amortize the loan.
+This means the lender will create a monthly principal and interest payment plan that will fully pay off the loan over a set number of years.

 2. Renew or refinance to another HELOC

 At the end of the draw period, you may be able to renew your HELOC.
-This can save you from having to take out a new loan if you know that you plan to borrow more in the future.
-You’ll then re-enter the draw period and restart the clock.
+This can save you from having to take out a new loan if you plan to borrow more in the future.
+You’ll then re-enter a new draw period, restarting the clock on the time you get to spend money using your credit line.

 3. Refinance to a home equity loan

 Another option is to use a home equity loan to pay off your outstanding HELOC balance.
-Home equity loan rates are typically higher than HELOC rates, but this option could make sense if you prefer a loan with a fixed rate and predictable payments.
+In today’s market, home equity loan rates and HELOC rates are typically very similar to one another.
+Swapping into a home equity loan may make sense if you prefer a loan with a fixed rate and predictable payments.

 4. Use a cash-out refinance

 If you want to refinance your first mortgage, you can use a cash-out refinance to pay off your HELOC at the same time.
-However, if you use the refinance to pay off some — but not all — of the HELOC, you’ll have to pay extra fees or higher interest rates on that new first mortgage.
-The fees will depend on the combined-loan-to-value (CLTV) ratio of both loans.
+However, if you use the cash to pay off some — but not all — of the HELOC, you’ll have to pay extra fees or higher interest rates on that new first mortgage.
+The fees will depend on the combined loan-to-value (CLTV) ratio of both loans.

 5. Make a balloon payment

 Some HELOCs require a balloon payment at the end of the draw period.
-Because it will pay off the full amount, a balloon payment could be as large as tens of thousands of dollars and is usually more than twice your average monthly payments.
-Be sure to check if your HELOC requires a balloon payment before agreeing to it, since these can often cause problems for borrowers.
+Because it will pay off the full amount, a balloon payment could be as large as tens of thousands of dollars.
 Don’t count on being able to refinance out of a balloon payment.

 You may also choose to do this on your own by voluntarily paying off the loan with a lump sum at any time.
-Just be aware that some HELOCs charge a penalty if you completely pay off the loan ahead of schedule.
+Just be aware that some HELOCs charge a prepayment penalty if you completely pay off and close the loan ahead of schedule.

 Your HELOC will typically also have a maximum interest rate, called a cap.
-Some HELOCs also have caps on how high your monthly payment can increase, and minimum interest rates you can pay if rates fall.
+Some HELOCs also have caps on how much your monthly payment can increase, and minimum interest rates you pay if rates fall.

-It may also be more difficult to find a lender who’s willing to issue a HELOC secured by an investment property.
-However, LendingTree’s editorial team has reviewed several lenders who offer them, including TD Bank and Pentagon Federal Credit Union.
+It may also be more difficult to find a lender willing to issue a HELOC secured by an investment property.
+However, LendingTree’s editorial team has reviewed several lenders that offer them, including TD Bank and Pentagon Federal Credit Union.